JohnRazonado/2ndYear-CVSU-Notes/(GNED 04) Kasaysayan sa Pilipinas/Sources of History.md

 - Websites

 ### Secondary Source
-are those sources which were produced by an author who used primary sources to produce the material.
+- Sources which were produced by an author who used primary sources to produce the material.

 #### Examples include:
 - Bibliographies (also considered tertiary)